IBM/charts/stable/ibm-dsm-dev/README.md

 ## Introduction

-This chart is consist of IBM Data Server Manager which is a database management tool intended to be deployed in IBM Cloud-Private environments.
+This is a chart for IBM Data Server Manager.
+IBM Data Server Manager which is a database management tool.
+This chart is intended to be deployed in IBM Cloud Private.

 ## Prerequisites